 This story is Part 1 of a two-part series on opioid addiction in Minnesota’s Karen community.
-Part 2, about Karen-developed programs working to address addiction from a culturally aware perspective, will be published on Monday, Dec.
-5.
+Part 2, about Karen-developed programs working to address addiction from a culturally aware perspective, can be found here.

 Pie Pie was worried.
 She hadn’t seen her 15-year-old daughter for more than two weeks.
 Perched on the edge of a chair in her sparsely furnished apartment on St. Paul’s East Side, her eyes overflowed with tears and she slowly wiped them away.